SaxxonPike/rhythm-game-formats/ddr/ssq.md

 It supports BPM changes and multiple variable sized chunks, much like a WAV file.

+There is no indication how long an SSQ file actually is.
+The typical method is to keep reading until a value of zero is read for the length.
+Thus, each SSQ file ends with four 0x00 bytes.

+Chunks are `dword` aligned, meaning if the data length is not a multiple of four before being written, it is padded up to the next multiple of four.

 ## In a nutshell

 SSQ is a series of "chunks".
 Each chunk has a header describing what it is